bigcommerce/catalyst/docs/getting_started.md

 ## Getting Started

+> [!NOTE]
+> If you are new to React or Next.js, you may want to start with [learn React](https://react.dev/learn), [learn Next.js](https://nextjs.org/learn-pages-router/basics/create-nextjs-app) and [Next.js documentation](https://nextjs.org/docs) first.

 ### Required
 * Node.js 18+
 * `npm` (or `pnpm`/`yarn`)
 * Login access to a BigCommerce store.
 You can create a trial store [here](https://www.bigcommerce.com/start-your-trial/) if needed.
+    * You will need the user permission to create new API tokens on the store, or to ask for help from someone who does

 ### Create a new Catalyst project